Daniel Masur

 Daniel Masur (/de/; born 6 November 1994 in Bückeburg) is a German professional tennis player.
-He has a career-high ATP singles ranking of world No. 176, achieved in March 2022 and in doubles of No. 149 achieved in September 2022.
+He has a career-high ATP singles ranking of world No. 176 achieved on 7 March 2022 and doubles ranking of No. 149 achieved on 12 September 2022.

 Juniors

 On the junior tour, Masur has a career high ITF junior ranking of No. 13 achieved in September 2012.
 Masur was a semifinalist at the 2012 US Open boys' doubles event, partnering Maximilian Marterer.

 Professional career

 2016–2020: ATP debut and first ATP match win

 Masur made his ATP main draw debut as a lucky loser at the 2016 German Open in Hamburg in the doubles draw, partnering Cedrik-Marcel Stebe.

 He won his first singles match on ATP-level as a qualifier at the 2018 German Open, defeating Maximilian Marterer in the first round.

 In the first round of the 2019 Hamburg Open doubles draw, he and partner Julian Lenz upset compatriots Alexander and Mischa Zverev after saving two match points.